Espresso-Notes/Espresso-Notes.github.io/reports/week6.md

 We are already utilized the same CSS definitions for Markdown that GitHub uses.
 These will be extended as necessary for the project, and built in such a way that users can customize them.

+## Notes Editor

+### Emily

+This week, I worked on functions in the text editor.
+Now, from the editor, we are able to open the file directory and browse files.
+We plan to move on with developing the functions initially stated in the design document.
+Currently, we would like to make it so that when the user creates pages, it resembles working in a notebook more as opposed to a Word document.
+In the works is the tagging system.
+The functional goals for it are to have a directory of tags, for the tags to lead to the designated pages, and for key words and definitions to be highlighted in text.